python/devguide/index.rst

 Resources
 ---------

-* Anyone can checkout this guide from http://hg.python.org/devguide/.
+* Anyone can clone this guide from http://hg.python.org/devguide/.
 Core developers should use ssh://hg@hg.python.org/devguide instead, so that they can push back their edits to the server.
 * Coding style guides
     * :PEP:`7` (Style Guide for C Code)
     * :PEP:`8` (Style Guide for Python Code)